1. How Long Have You Been in the Business?

 5. Top Three Things That Make the Agent Different?

 Examples can range from marketing to knowledge.
 Acceptable answers are:

 Strong repeat record of satisfied customers/ Extensive online marketing/ Good negotiation skills

 Assertive, doesn’t take no for an answer: Strong communicator.

 If you’re in the market to sell, find out how many homes they successfully sold last year.
 While those numbers may be low due to market activity over the past six months, it’s a good way to compare candidates.

 7. Affiliation with Related Professionals

-All agents build teams of professionals, from title companies to escrow officers to mortgage lenders, home inspectors and appraisers.
+All agents build teams of professionals, from title companies to escrow officers to mortgage lenders, home inspectors, and appraisers.
 Ask if the agent’s company is receiving compensation for the referral.
-If so, you might want to choose another professional.
-Payment of some referral fees are against the law.
+If so, you might want to choose another profession.
+Payment of some referral fees is against the law.

 8. How Much Do You Charge?

 Sellers usually pay the agents’ real estate commission, for both the buyer and the seller.
 Typically 5%-6% of the sale price.
 Since the commission amount is set by the seller and can vary from home to home, you should insist that your agent is upfront about his share.